irfanchahyadi/Odong2Bot/README.md

 **This bot require :**
 - [Flask](https://github.com/pallets/flask), for building web service
 - [requests](https://github.com/psf/requests), for sending HTTP request to Telegram API
-- [python-dotenv](https://github.com/theskumar/python-dotenv), for storing secret key like token and password
+- [python-dotenv](https://github.com/theskumar/python-dotenv), for store and load secret key like token and password
 - [PyMySQL](https://github.com/PyMySQL/PyMySQL), connector to mysql database
 - [zappa](https://github.com/Miserlou/Zappa), easy build and deploy web service to serverless Service like AWS Lambda

 I use `--no-cache-dir` option to avoid MemoryError when installing zappa on my t2.micro EC2 with only 1 Gb Memory.

 Before  deploy it, we need to configure mysql to enable remote access.
-You can skip this step if you done it before.
+You can skip this step if you have done it before.

 Exit from virtual environment, then open and edit my.cnf
 ```